A Data-Driven McMillan Degree Lower Bound: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Paul Martin for his feedback on an early draft of this manuscript and Mark Embree for his support during my PhD in which this result originated.
+I would like to thank Mark Embree for his support during my PhD where this result originated, Paul Martin for his feedback on an early draft of this manuscript, and the anonymous reviewers for their help refining this manuscript.